Categorical dimension of birational automorphisms and filtrations of Cremona groups: Introduction

 A slightly more general version of Theorem \ref{thm:intromain} will be stated and proved as Theorem \ref{thm:main}.

 Let us illustrate some geometric applications of Theorem \ref{thm:intromain} in the most interesting cases, that is $X=\PP^n$.
+We will make use of arguments based on Hodge theory via Hochschild homology, and we work out then explicit examples for the case of varieties defined over an algebraically closed subfield $k \subset \CC$.
 First of all, using Hochschild homology, we can prove that we actually defined a proper filtration.

 \begin{thmintro} Let $n \geq 3$, and assume $k \subset \CC$ is algebraically closed.
-Then $\Bir_{d}(\PP^n) \neq \Bir_{d+1}(\PP^n)$ for all $d < n-2$. \end{thmintro}
+Then $\Bir_{d}(\PP^n) \neq \Bir_{d+1}(\PP^n)$ for all $-1 \leq d < n-2$. \end{thmintro}